mariadb-corporation/skysql-api-cli/docs/md/skysqlcli_get_services.md

 ### Options

 ```
   -h, --help          help for services
+  -n, --name string   Search string to match any services containing the name
 ```

 ### Options inherited from parent commands